pactflow/katacoda-workshops/pactflow-ai/step3.md

 You may need to tweak the output, and you'll note some assumptions are made.

 1. We may need to change our product import from `./src/api` to `./api`
-2. We are using Jest in our project, and `pactflow-ai` prefers to use mocha based matchers, so I needed to change mocha's [to.have.property](https://www.chaijs.com/api/bdd/#method_property) / [that.is.a](https://www.chaijs.com/api/bdd/#method_property) methods to jest's[toHaveProperty](https://jestjs.io/docs/expect#tohavepropertykeypath-value) / jest's[toBeInstanceOf](https://jestjs.io/docs/expect#tobeinstanceofclass) method.
+3. We are using Jest in our project, and `pactflow-ai` sometimes chooses to use the mocha or chai based assertion libraries.
+You may need to change mocha's [to.deep.equal](https://www.chaijs.com/api/bdd/#method_deep) method to jest's [toEqual](https://jestjs.io/docs/expect#toequalvalue).

 👉🏼 `npm run test:pact`{{exec}}